ezrasingh/embedded-audio/README.md

 - **PitchDetector**: Detects the frequency (pitch) of the incoming signal.

 Each detector is implemented as a class with its own header and source files.
 The system is designed to be modular, so you can easily add or remove detectors based on your specific needs.

-## Dependencies

-**Arduino IDE**: You will need to have the Arduino IDE installed to compile and upload the code to your Arduino board.
-**Arduino Board**: This code is intended to run on an Arduino-based microcontroller.

 ## License